 It’s more important than ever for North Carolina exporters to remain educated on the latest information about a global trade landscape being shaped this year by everything from a pandemic to newly launched trade agreements.

-To help them, the EDPNC is launching a weekly webinar series on May 27.
+To help them, the EDPNC is launching a weekly webinar series in May.

 “With in-person events being canceled because of COVID-19, we want to give our NC exporters ways they can continue to learn about exporting and take advantage of as many opportunities as possible to grow their business,” said Mike Hubbard, international trade director with the Economic Development Partnership of North Carolina (EDPNC), which supports exporters on behalf of the state.

 “Our online learning can help prepare them for growing their export business despite the challenges of 2020.
 We believe companies that take advantage of these resources will be better positioned as economies around the world begin to reopen.”

 The series will run through the summer and cover timely topics including the impact of new trade pacts such as the US-Mexico-Canada Agreement ratified in March and the US-China Phase 1 trade deal signed in January.
 Other webinars will cover translating and search-engine optimizing business websites in other countries to generate leads ― a particularly valuable marketing tool at a time when travel to meet clients has plummeted ― and the impacts of coronavirus on specific international markets.

 Webinars will also cover essential trade topics for novice and veteran exporters including export documentation, export finance, country- and industry-specific export opportunities, tariffs and other trade actions, and an update from the North Carolina State Ports Authority.
 Experts presenting the webinars will also answer participants’ questions.